 The Wormy Bottom Line

 While humans are able to contract worms from infected dogs, there are plenty of steps people can take to avoid zoonotic contamination.
 Practicing good hygiene after interacting with your pooch will help to prevent the spread of worms of all kinds.
-Furthermore, pet owners should regularly treat their dogs for worms and administer preventative medication at the direction of a vet.
-With these steps in mind, dog owners can get back to the business of loving on their dog and spend less time worrying over their pet as a potential health concern for human family members.
+Furthermore, pet parents should regularly treat their dogs for worms and administer preventative medication at the direction of a vet.
+With these steps in mind, pet parents can get back to the business of loving on their dog and spend less time worrying over their pet as a potential health concern for human family members.